The Bedsore Lawsuit Specialists

 Most individuals who contact our firm because of sustaining bedsore in nursing homes do so reluctantly.
 They aren’t excited about the possibility of needing to sue an assisted living facility and its employees for negligence and malpractice.
 They understand that money will not address all their problems, and surely can’t cure their injury or the injury of their loved one.

 Jess Davis and Chad Adams began their practice tackling the most complicated, high-stakes medical malpractice cases, generally considered one of the most complex of all personal injury issues.
-Racking up powerful results for their customers in cases other medical malpractice attorneys were turning down, their firm immediately became the obvious choice for bedsore lawsuit lawyers.
+Racking up powerful results for their customers in cases other medical malpractice attorneys were turning down, their firm immediately became the obvious choice.
 They are the ones to whom other Georgia attorneys refer demanding cases.

 We have the exceptional ability to rapidly digest and read volumes of health documents and to talk confidently to the treating doctors of our customers when discussing diagnoses and prognoses.
 We can also immediately reach the best medical experts at the best schools and hospitals in the world to consult on our clients’ cases in just about any medical area.